mdn/content/files/en-us/web/javascript/reference/classes/static_initialization_blocks/index.md

 {{jsSidebar("Classes")}}

-**Static initialization blocks** are a special feature of a {{jsxref("Statements/class", "class")}} that enable more flexible initialization of {{jsxref("Classes/static", "static")}} properties than can be achieved using per-field initialization.

-Static blocks allow statements to be evaluated during initialization, which allows initializations that (for example) include `try...catch` or set multiple fields from a single value.

-Initialization is performed in the context of the current class declaration, with privileged access to private state.
-This means that static blocks can also be used to share information between classes with private instance fields and other classes or functions declared in the same scope (analogous to "friend" classes in C++).
+**Static initialization blocks** are declared within a {{jsxref("Statements/class", "class")}}.
+It contains statements to be evaluated during class initialization.
+This permits more flexible initialization logic than {{jsxref("Classes/static", "static")}} properties, such as using `try...catch` or setting multiple fields from a single value.
+Initialization is performed in the context of the current class declaration, with access to private state, which allows the class to share information of its private properties with other classes or functions declared in the same scope (analogous to "friend" classes in C++).

 {{EmbedInteractiveExample("pages/js/classes-static-initialization.html")}}